Frequently Asked Questions for Licensees

 Q. WHAT IF I CANNOT PAY MY RENEWAL FEE ON TIME?

 A. An acupuncturist's license expires biennially on the last day of their birth month.
 A LICENSEE MAY NOT PRACTICE LEGALLY WITH AN EXPIRED LICENSE.
 The Board has the authority to collect accrued fees, so licensees will be required to pay for each renewal period they are delinquent.
 If a license is delinquent for more than three years, it becomes lapsed and is automatically canceled.
-The licensee will be required to take and pass the examinations before a new license can be issued.
+The licensee will be required to take and pass the examination before a new license can be issued.

 Q. IF I DO NOT RECEIVE A RENEWAL FORM, DOES THAT MEAN I AM NOT REQUIRED TO